 Also, some people who suffer from dental phobia, tend to have a generalized post-traumatic or anxiety disorder.
 It's not just children who have dental phobia, but adults too have an intense fear of dental visits.

-If you have avoided professional dental care because of dental phobia or anxiety, then Little Rock Dentist is here to help you.
+If you have avoided professional dental care because of dental phobia or anxiety, then our Dentist in Little Rock is here to help you.

 At Cloud and Hill Dental Care, we strive to give our patients a positive dental experience that will create an improved relationship with our dentist and his kind, compassionate, and empathetic team.
 We also offer different forms of sedation, such as Nitrous Oxide, Oral Sedation, and we have a great team of specialists for IV Sedation if needed.
 For more information, call us at (501) 868-3800 and schedule an appointment today.